Let Link Software handle your WordPress updates, backups, and security for you. Packages start as low as $39/month.

 Building a multilingual website, of course, requires the creation of multiple versions of your site’s pages.
 You’ll have to create a separate version for each language or country that you wish to target.
 With hreflang tags, you can specify these alternate versions.
 Search engines will use this information to serve the most relevant version to their users.

 Hreflang tags are Hypertext Markup Language (HTML) snippets that tell search engines the alternate languages and countries in which a page is available.
 Multilingual websites have pages in different versions.
 Hreflang tags define the languages and countries of these alternate versions for SEO purposes.

 The hreflang attribute was invented by Google in 2011.
 Prior to its inception, Google struggled to serve pages from multilingual websites.
 It would often serve versions in a different language than that of its users.
 The hreflang attribute solved this problem by allowing webmasters to specify the alternate languages and countries in which their websites’ pages are available.

-If your website is available in English, Spanish and French, for example, you can use hreflang tags to specify these three versions.
+For example, if your website is available in English, Spanish and French, you can use hreflang tags to specify these three versions.
 Search engines will serve the English version for English-speaking users, the Spanish version for Spanish-speaking users and the French version for French-speaking users.